-Just bring in some form of proof that you are a Croton resident (driver’s license, utility bill, etc.), and we can issue your card right away.
+Bring in a form of proof that you're a Croton resident — such as a driver’s license, utility bill, student ID, etc. — and we can issue your card right away.
 Please remember that we cannot issue cards during the last 15 minutes before we close.

-As long as you are a resident of the Croton-Harmon School District you can get a Croton Free Library card.
+If you are a resident of the Croton-Harmon School District, you can get a Croton Free Library card.

-Please let us know immediately!
-You are responsible for material checked out on your card unless/until you have reported it as lost or stolen.
+Please let us know right away!
+You are responsible for material checked out on your card unless you have reported it as lost or stolen.

 Checking Out Material

 Yes, but we prefer that you bring your card.
 You may be asked for identification if you do not have your card.

 Except for special circumstances, like school reading list books during the summer, there is no limit on how many books may be checked out.

 DVDs, Blu-rays, magazines, and specially labeled new books go out for 7 days.
 New fiction goes out for 2 weeks.
 Everything else is 3 weeks.